Signs Your Child May Have an Eating Disorder: A Guide for Westchester Parents

 Many parents assume eating disorders are obvious: dramatic weight loss, refusal to eat, or extreme behaviors.

-But in reality, eating disorders often develop gradually and quietly, especially in adolescents.
+But in reality, eating disorders often develop gradually and quietly, especially in children and adolescents.

-You might begin to notice subtle shifts: a change in how your teen eats, a growing focus on “health” or “clean eating,” or small but persistent changes in mood.
-These signs can be easy to overlook or explain away, especially when they don’t seem extreme.
+You might begin to notice subtle shifts: a change in how your child eats, a growing focus on "health" or "clean eating," or small but persistent changes in mood.
+These signs can be easy to overlook or explain away, especially when they don't seem extreme, and especially in a community like Westchester, where wellness culture, sports performance, and academic pressure can sometimes mask early warning signs.

 Changes in Eating Patterns

-One of the earliest signs is often a shift in how your teen relates to food.
+One of the earliest signs is often a shift in how your child relates to food.

-You might also notice your teen wanting to eat alone more often or becoming more private around food.
+You might also notice your child wanting to eat alone more often or becoming more private around food.

 Because these behaviors are often framed as discipline or health-conscious choices, they can be difficult to recognize as potential warning signs.